Virginia vs. Georgia Tech NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Virginia has combined with its opponents to score more than 61.5 points just twice this season.
+- Virginia has combined with its opponents to put up more than 62 points only twice this season.

-- These two squads combine to surrender 50.1 points per game, 11.4 fewer than this contest's over/under.
+- This contest's over/under is 11.9 points above the 50.1 these two squads combine to surrender per game this season.

-- Cavaliers games this season feature an average total of 65.8 points, a number 4.3 points higher than Saturday's over/under.
+- The Cavaliers and their opponents have scored an average of 65.8 points per game in 2021, 3.8 more than Saturday's total.

-- The 61.5 total in this game is 3.9 points above the 57.6 average total in Yellow Jackets games this season.
+- In 2021, games involving the Yellow Jackets have averaged a total of 57.6 points, 4.4 fewer than this game's set over/under.

 Virginia Stats and Trends